letizia-sorrentino/genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - Provide a table of vocabulary.
 - Provide words in their dictionary form, students need to figure out conjugations and tenses.
+- Provide verbs in their infinitive form.
+- Include articles.
-- Include articles and prepositions in the table.
+- Do not provide prepositions in the table as the students need to figure out.

 Provide the sentence structure.
+Break down the sentence in two sentences to make the task easier.
+The sentence structure should reflect the structure of the Italian phrase not the English one

 Student Input: The cat is on the table, did you forget to close the door?"